prisma-archive/graphcool-templates/email-user-management/functions/update-email/README.md

 3. If a user with the passed `email` is not found, an error is returned
 4. If a user is found, the password is tested.
 If the credentials are invalid, an error is returned
 5. If a user with the passed `email` exists and the `password` matches, the user's `email` field is updated to the new email
-6. The mutation returns a valid token for the user
+6. The mutation returns the id and new email of the updated user
-7. Your app stores the token and uses it in its `Authorization` header for all further requests to Graphcool

 ## Setup the Email Update Function